"See a child differently, you see a different child."

 Why a Consultation?

 If you have concerns or questions about your child's development, learning, or behaviour and are not sure how to proceed, a Consultation might be the best way to start.
 You will be interviewed to hear more about what you are concerned about and to gain some information about how your child is doing.
 Your child may or may not need to be involved in this step.
 Depending on what is learned, your concerns might be allayed and your questions put in context of a child simply growing and learning and doing the best they can.
 Or you might be directed as to what might be the next step to take, perhaps consulting with a Pediatrician, Speech and Language Pathologist, or Occupational Therapist, or what support you might ask about at your child's school, and advised as to what questions to ask them.
 If a bit more information is needed to best help you at this time, you might be asked to complete a rating scale, or your child might be observed briefly.
 Your consultant will discuss with you what her initial thoughts and recommendations are, and can get back to you with any follow-up needed.
 If further screening is felt helpful, this will be discussed as well.
 Consultations are primarily completed by the psychometrist and she will review with the supervising psychologist regarding any clinical wonderings.
+A consultation is not psychotherapy.
+If therapy or counselling seems advised, for you or for your child, then this might be suggested and some directions given as to what type of therapy and how to go about finding this.

 Why an Assessment?

-If you are looking for how to understand your child's developmental level, learning profile, wondering about a a learning, social, developmental, attention diagnosis, or have concerns about your child's mood or behaviour, an assessment is a thorough evaluation that can be extremely beneficial to help you explore and answer these questions.
+If you are looking for how to understand your child's developmental level, learning profile, wondering about a learning, social, developmental, attention diagnosis, or have concerns about your child's mood or behaviour, an assessment is a thorough evaluation that can be extremely beneficial to help you explore and answer these questions.
 If you know what type of assessment you are looking for, we will describe this thoroughly on your first visit.
 But don't worry if you are not sure; we can discuss your questions and concerns and suggest the best fit for you.
 An assessment is completed by the psychologist or the psychometrist under supervision of the psychologist.
 An assessment may result in a diagnosis or rule out a diagnosis; either way, an assessment will provide a thorough formulation of your child's unique profile.

 Why a Consultation?

 If you have concerns or questions about your child's development, learning, or behaviour and are not sure how to proceed, a Consultation might be the best way to start.
 You will be interviewed to hear more about what you are concerned about and to gain some information about how your child is doing.
 Your child may or may not need to be involved in this step.
 Depending on what is learned, your concerns might be allayed and your questions put in context of a child simply growing and learning and doing the best they can.
 Or you might be directed as to what might be the next step to take, perhaps consulting with a Pediatrician, Speech and Language Pathologist, or Occupational Therapist, or what support you might ask about at your child's school, and advised as to what questions to ask them.
 If a bit more information is needed to best help you at this time, you might be asked to complete a rating scale, or your child might be observed briefly.
 Your consultant will discuss with you what her initial thoughts and recommendations are, and can get back to you with any follow-up needed.
 If further screening is felt helpful, this will be discussed as well.
 Consultations are primarily completed by the psychometrist and she will review with the supervising psychologist regarding any clinical wonderings.
+A consultation is not psychotherapy.
+If therapy or counselling seems advised, for you or for your child, then this might be suggested and some directions given as to what type of therapy and how to go about finding this.

 Why an Assessment?

-If you are looking for how to understand your child's developmental level, learning profile, wondering about a a learning, social, developmental, attention diagnosis, or have concerns about your child's mood or behaviour, an assessment is a thorough evaluation that can be extremely beneficial to help you explore and answer these questions.
+If you are looking for how to understand your child's developmental level, learning profile, wondering about a learning, social, developmental, attention diagnosis, or have concerns about your child's mood or behaviour, an assessment is a thorough evaluation that can be extremely beneficial to help you explore and answer these questions.
 If you know what type of assessment you are looking for, we will describe this thoroughly on your first visit.
 But don't worry if you are not sure; we can discuss your questions and concerns and suggest the best fit for you.
 An assessment is completed by the psychologist or the psychometrist under supervision of the psychologist.
 An assessment may result in a diagnosis or rule out a diagnosis; either way, an assessment will provide a thorough formulation of your child's unique profile.

 How should I prepare for my appointment?

 If you are coming for an initial Consultation or an initial interview for an assessment, come a few minutes early so you have time to complete our Intake and Information form for new clients.
-If you would like to bring notes with your specific questions, or paperwork with details you want to remember (e.g., report care, doctors notes) that is fine, but you do not have to.
+If you would like to bring notes with your specific questions, or paperwork with details you want to remember (e.g., report cards, doctors notes) that is fine, but you do not have to.
 Our initial interview will guide you in sharing the information that is needed.

 If you are coming for an initial Consultation or an initial interview for an assessment, come a few minutes early so you have time to complete our Intake and Information form for new clients.
-If you would like to bring notes with your specific questions, or paperwork with details you want to remember (e.g., report care, doctors notes) that is fine, but you do not have to.
+If you would like to bring notes with your specific questions, or paperwork with details you want to remember (e.g., report cards, doctors notes) that is fine, but you do not have to.
 Our initial interview will guide you in sharing the information that is needed.

 What should I expect for my first appointment?

 The goal of the first appointment is to understand your current concern(s), review our clinic's policies, and determine whether the services that we provide will be a good fit for you and your family.
 You will work collaboratively with a team member and will have the opportunity to explain your child's history and current concerns, in order to tailor an individual plan for your specific needs.
 If you have any wonderings, please do not hesitate to ask; we will be happy to answer your questions during your initial appointment and any time throughout your work with us.
+Once you have had a chance to hear more about what will be involved and have had a chance to ask questions, we will attain your consent and proceed with setting up next steps or appointments.
+At any time, however, you may withdraw your consent, if you no longer feel the service is right for you or your child.

 The goal of the first appointment is to understand your current concern(s), review our clinic's policies, and determine whether the services that we provide will be a good fit for you and your family.
 You will work collaboratively with a team member and will have the opportunity to explain your child's history and current concerns, in order to tailor an individual plan for your specific needs.
 If you have any wonderings, please do not hesitate to ask; we will be happy to answer your questions during your initial appointment and any time throughout your work with us.
+Once you have had a chance to hear more about what will be involved and have had a chance to ask questions, we will attain your consent and proceed with setting up next steps or appointments.
+At any time, however, you may withdraw your consent, if you no longer feel the service is right for you or your child.

 How should I prepare my child for appointments?